panopset/oregon/portland/README.md

-edit portland.service, replace karl with your user name.
+edit portland.service, and replace <> with appropriate values.